 San Francisco is a city of bold leaders, advocates, and innovators in local and global HIV prevention, care, and research.
-We face real challenges, but together, we’ll continue to forge ahead despite the political and funding uncertainties we face to ensure the rights of San Franciscans and their access to HIV prevention and treatment.
+We face real challenges, but together, we’ll continue to forge ahead to ensure access to HIV prevention and treatment.
 Each of us has an important role to play – advocates, frontline workers, clinicians, researchers, educators – as we collectively work to serve our communities here and worldwide.

 SF Department of Public Health Reports